goosedev72-projects/MonikaDDLC-On-FlipperZero/README.md

 Now installing the asset pack!
 ### Momentum Firmware

-Compile the pack, or download precompile release.
+Compile the pack, or download precompiled release.

 Then, use qFlipper to upload the asset pack in this path:
 FLIPPER SD/asset_packs/Monika